Years ago, almost all of my clients also partnered with a Search Engine Optimization agency.

 This includes visitors from Google (obviously), Bing and other search engines.
-In our world of boutique ecommerce, it also includes potential customers searching on marketplaces like Etsy, Amazon or Ebay and clicking the organic search results (not ads).
+In our world of boutique ecommerce, it also includes potential customers searching on marketplaces like Etsy, Amazon or ebay and clicking the organic (not sponsored) search results.

 Pinterest should even be included as a search engine!
 However, the data in this article puts it into Social, as that’s how most other reports and Google Analytics categorize it.

 In most cases, the benefits of organic search traffic apply to all of these sources.

 With search traffic, you don’t have to keep paying money for clicks or to post every single day.

 Don’t get me wrong – advertising and social are valuable.
 In fact, the brand awareness that ads generate can directly contribute to your organic search traffic!

 But when you pause a campaign, the traffic stops dead.

 If you stop spending hours a week writing social media posts and taking Instagram photos, the traffic dries up.